 An interest in changing the image and stereotypes of information technology and the people who "do IT" has been the motivation for HP's support.
 HP recognizes the important role that image plays in attracting and retaining top talent in IT professions and fields of study.
-NCWIT is also grateful to HP for its angel investment in NCWIT's mission.
+NCWIT is grateful for HP's investment in both the organization as a whole and the Aspirations in Computing program in particular.

 Horizon Blue Cross Blue Shield of New Jersey (Horizon BCBSNJ) is the state's largest health insurance company, serving over 3.6 million members.
 Horizon BCBSNJ is a not-for-profit, tax paying health insurer, headquartered in Newark, New Jersey.

 Intel is known as a leader of innovative technology.
 Intel is commited to employing diversity to create market-driving products and technology designed to make a difference.
-Intel supports the Award for Aspirations in Computing and the pipeline of future tech talent it nurtures.
-Along with HP, Intel was involved in NCWIT's Image Strategist staff position and it provided support to the K-12 Alliance, which is working to advance the image and teaching of computing at the K-12 level.
+Intel supports the Award for Aspirations in Computing, AspireIT, and the pipeline of future tech talent they nurture.
+Along with HP, Intel was involved in NCWIT's Image Strategist staff position and provided support to the K-12 Alliance, which is working to advance the image and teaching of computing at the K-12 level.
 The Women at Intel Network (WIN) is a valuable resource to expose members to a diverse group of individuals and ideas.
 WIN aims to establish an environment where expansion of the company is growing and learning is continuous.
-Additionally, Intel has given NCWIT an Executive in Residence, Lisa Neal-Graves.

 Internet2 is an exceptional community of U.S. and international leaders in research, academia, industry and government who create and collaborate via innovative technologies.
 Together, we advance national and global research and education.